silyas12/IT1025IlyasSidra/Lab 10/readme.md

 #### Review the following article: Securing Your Web Browser
 * Why should you secure your browser?

+  Not securing your web browser can lead quickly to a variety of computer problems caused by anything from spyware being installed without your knowledge to intruders taking control of your computer.
 * Explain one of the risks described in the article.

+  Cookies can be used to uniquely identify visitors of a website, which some people consider a violation of privacy.
+If a website uses cookies for authentication, then an attacker may be able to acquire unauthorized access to that site by obtaining the cookie.
+Persistent cookies pose a higher risk than session cookies because they remain on the computer longer.

 # Conclusion
 Include your conclusion here...
+  I learned about how important it is to secure your browser.
+It was interesting to know what cookies because I have seen them but I wasn't actually sure what it was.
+I also learned the difference between HTTP and HTTPs.